Generalized Stein's lemma and asymptotic equipartition property for subalgebra entropies

+\begin{remark} As mentioned earlier, after finishing this article, we learned that the generalized quantum Stein's lemma has been independently proven by Hayashi and Yamasaki (\cite{Hayashi-yamasaki}) and Lami (\cite{Lami-gqsl}).
+Despite these developments, we believe that our work provides a different, algebraic approach for the case of subalgebras which can be of independent interest.
+The novelty of our approach also lies in the fact that we can actually derive a second-order asymptotic analysis for the smoothed max-relative entropy as well as the hypothesis testing relative entropy for the subalgebra setting (see section \ref{subsec:second order}).
+It should be noted that the papers (\cite{Hayashi-yamasaki, Lami-gqsl}) that resolve Stein's lemma conjecture for general convex sets do not have this feature. \end{remark}

+Our key ingredient is a dilation theorem (Theorem \ref{theorem: duality}) connecting smoothed subalgebra entropies with smoothed conditional entropies.
 In addition to establishing the generalized Stein's lemma in the setting of subalgebras, we also explore the resource theory in this scenario.
 In the context of quantum coherence, free or incoherent states are those diagonal in a priori fixed computational basis.
-We introduce a notion of generalized coherence with respect to any given subalgebra of a system, where the incoherent states are defined to be from the given subalgebra of the system.
-Two fundamental problems in resource theory are dilution and distillation of resourceful state.
-In this work, we show that the cost of diluting a state $\rho$ from maximal incoherent state under suitable incoherent operations is given by relative entropy of subalgebra $D(\rho||\N)$.
+We introduce a notion of generalized coherence with respect to any given subalgebra of a system, where the incoherent states are defined as the states from the given subalgebra of the system.
+Two fundamental problems in resource theory are dilution and distillation of resourceful states.
+In this work, we show that the cost of diluting a state $\rho$ from the maximally incoherent state under suitable incoherent operations is given by the subalgebra relative entropy $D(\rho||\N)$.
 More precisely, we prove the following

 \begin{theorem}[Informal] Let $\N\subseteq B(\Ha)$ be a subalgebra.
-The asymptotic $\N$-coherent cost for a state $\rho$ under maximal incoherent operations is given by $D(\rho\|\N)$ \end{theorem}
+The asymptotic $\N$-coherent cost for a state $\rho$ under maximally incoherent operations is given by $D(\rho\|\N)$. \end{theorem}

 We refer to section \ref{resource theory} for the precise meaning of these quantities.